An-dy1/hey-there-java/README.md

 ```
 - With multiple constructors, should start thinking about visibility of the constructors

+<h6>Initialization blocks</h6>

+- Shared across all constructors
+- Executed as if the code were placed at the start of each constructor
+- Wrap in brackets outside of any method or constructor; they are executed in order if there are multiple

+<h6>Initialization and construction order</h6>

 <h4>To learn more about:</h4>
 - Getters and setters and when they're used
 - Using public vs private